Insights

 2. if you want change, you have to prepare people.

 We all love surprises! - Well, not really.
 We love the surprises that we like.
 It's the same with change processes.
 As long as the comfort zone of the individual and therefore the company is not threatened, everything is fine.
-To prevent this from happening, people like to venture forward and set an example.
+To prevent this, we like to venture forward and set an example.
 The result: innovation programs for the PR department, innovation hubs, labs, incubators or even the friendly takeover of an innovative start-up or digital agency.
-After all, marketing takes care of the positioning.
+Marketing takes care of the positioning.

 It is not uncommon for large companies to look back on a long history of failed transformation projects that were not only conceived and communicated without the market in mind, but above all without people in mind.
-This doesn't just mean the customers, but first and foremost the employees.
-Of course, not everyone can participate and be emotionally involved right from the start, but a management vacuum is probably the greatest danger when it comes to creating acceptance for change.
+This does not just mean the customers, but first and foremost the employees.
+Of course, not everyone can participate and be emotionally involved from the outset, but a management vacuum is probably the greatest danger when it comes to creating acceptance for change.

 3. clarity is power